Chuacx13/NUSMatch/README.md

 Our main target audience is students who do not have residence in NUS as they face the challenge of forming both study groups and project groups.

 The current NUS community is large, with more than 43,000 students making up the bulk of it (NUS, 2022).
-Despite attracting an increasing number of students annually, its accommodations (6 halls, 5 residential colleges, 2 houses and 2 student residences) are only able to house 11,000 students (Teng A., 2022).
+Despite attracting an increasing number of students annually, its accommodations (6 halls, 5 residential colleges, 2 houses, and 2 student residences) are only able to house 11,000 students (Teng A., 2022).
 This highlights that approximately only 26% of NUS students are able to secure a place to stay on campus.
 Without such accommodation, it is harder for students to meet others.

 Entering NUS, we knew that projects and group collaborations are an integral part of our learning journey.
 We anticipated that forming study or project groups would be an easy and smooth process.
 However, it was difficult to form a group that we are comfortable working with.
 Classes do not provide students with sufficient opportunities to interact with one another, and coupled with the hectic student life of NUS students, it creates an unfavorable environment to forge meaningful friendships.
 More importantly, it makes the process of forming project and study groups inconvenient.
 The problem is exacerbated for international students due to cultural barriers.